Regardless of background, we as product managers are obligated to know how to ship effective B2B (business-to-business) products.

 Therefore, each time you meet a new potential customer, dive into their processes for whatever problem area you’re looking to solve.

 Document their processes into flow charts.
 I’ve found that whiteboarding is an incredibly effective technique to ensure that I’m on the same page with the customer.
-If you don’t have access to a whiteboard, and paper work great as well.
+If you don’t have access to a whiteboard but you have a pen and paper, then it should work just as well.

 Once you’ve pulled together your first set of flow charts, review them with your frontline champion.